chrisnajman/filter-quotes-v2/README.md

 - Quotations of **25 words or fewer** are displayed using a `<q>` element (inline quotations).
 - Quotations **over 25 words** are displayed using a `<blockquote>` element (block-level quotations).
 - This enhances readability while maintaining semantic meaning.

+### All Authors and Tags Sidebar

+- Displays all authors and tags in a collapsible `<details>` panel on the side.
+- Buttons are generated dynamically from the JSON data.
+- Authors or tags that appear only once are **disabled** to indicate they cannot filter multiple quotations.
+- Clicking a sidebar button applies the same filter logic as quotation buttons and closes the panel automatically.
+- Buttons visually indicate the active filter.

 ### Details dropdown